Julee117/Julee117.github.io/_posts/2018-01-31-my_rails_app_with_jquery.markdown

 ---
 layout: post
 title:      "My Rails App with jQuery"
-date:       2018-02-01 03:04:39 +0000
+date:       2018-01-31 22:04:39 -0500
 permalink:  my_rails_app_with_jquery
 ---

 In this project, I had to expand my rails app by adding dynamic features through jQuery and JSON API.
 As a recap, I created a rails app where each user has a calendar.
 The user can create event notifications, notify others and place the notification on their calendars.
+You can view the code for this project [here](https://github.com/Julee117/e-reminder) and visit my [deployed app](https://ereminder.herokuapp.com/).

 First, I  installed `gem ‘active_model_serializers’`.
 ActiveModel::Serializer helps us create custom JSON.